What is a herniated disc?

-Disc herniation can be diagnosed through a thorough medical examination where muscle weakness, reflexes and loss of sensation are being tested.
-The physician through the medical history of the patient tries to rule out other basic factors such as tumors or inflammation or even viral infection and might also request an x-ray or CT scan or MRI scan to obtain a more detailed image of the patients spine.
+Disc herniation can be diagnosed through a thorough medical examination during which reflexes, muscle weakness, and loss of sensation are being tested.
+While verifying the patient's medical history, the physician tries to rule out other basic factors such as inflammation, tumors, or even viral infections.
+An x-ray, a CT scan or an MRI scan may be requested in order to obtain a more detailed image of the patients' spine.

-The good news is that most cases of disc herniation do not require surgery.
-It can be treated or eliminated through
+Thankfully, most cases of disc herniation do not require surgery.
+It can be eliminated or treated with

 - Anti-inflammatory drugs and pain killers

 - Physiotherapy exercises